idupree/hilarious-text-editor/README.md

 to start editing.
 (See Security below for why there's a secret.)

-I wrote this because Dragon NaturallySpeaking is pretty effective at controlling HTML &lt;textarea&gt;s in IE 11, and my friends need a text editor for their code that has fewer misfeatures for the purposes of code editing than DragonPad or Microsoft Word.
-This might be useful for other things but that's the main purpose so far.
+I wrote this because Dragon NaturallySpeaking is pretty effective at controlling HTML &lt;textarea&gt;s in IE 11.
+My friends wanted a text editor for coding with Dragon that has fewer misfeatures for that purpose than DragonPad or Microsoft Word.
+If you have another use for this editor, I'd love to hear about it!
+Or even if you are using it for this purpose!

 The editor could integrate something like http://ace.c9.io/ as an editor, but it probably won't because Dragon gets a little confused by the